Gaikov/fla2engine/README.md

-fla2img - converts flash shapes to bitmaps and exports them to image files on a disk.
+fla2img - Converts flash shapes to bitmaps and exports them to image files on a disk.